Unfolding a Bykov attractor: from an attracting torus to strange attractors: Proof of Theorem

-A mechanism of breakdown of the invariant circle is due to the onset of homoclinic tangencies produced by the stable and unstable manifolds associated to a dissipative point.
-The tangencies occur along the bifurcation curves $\text{Hom}_1^k$ and $\text{Hom}_2^k$ where each line corresponds to a homoclinic contact of the components $W^s(Q_k)$ and $W^u(Q_k)$, where $Q_k$ is a dissipative saddle (as illustrated in Figure \ref{homoclinic_torus}).
+Along the bifurcation curves $\text{Hom}_1^k$ and $\text{Hom}_2^k$, one observes a homoclinic contact of the components $W^s(Q_k)$ and $W^u(Q_k)$, where $Q_k$ is a dissipative saddle, as illustrated in Figure \ref{homoclinic_torus}(right).
 The curves $\text{Hom}_1^k$ and $\text{Hom}_2^k$ divide the region above $D^k$ into two regions with simple and complex dynamics.
 In the zone above the curves $\text{Hom}_1^k$ and $\text{Hom}_2^k$, there is a fixed point $Q_k$ exhibiting a transverse homoclinic intersection, and thus the corresponding map $\mathcal{F}_{(A, \lambda)}$ exhibits nontrivial hyperbolic chaotic sets.
-Other stable points of large period exist in the region above the curves $\text{Hom}_1^k$ and $\text{Hom}_2^k$ since the homoclinic tangencies arising in these lines are quadratic.
-Therefore, it follows from Newhouse \cite{Newhouse74,Newhouse79} that above these curves, in the parameter space $(A, \frac{\lambda}{A})$, there is a dense set of parameters for which the map $\mathcal{F}_{(A, \lambda)}$ has infinitely many sinks \cite{Colli98}. \medbreak
+Other stable points of large period exist in the region above the curves $\text{Hom}_1^k$ and $\text{Hom}_2^k$ since the homoclinic tangencies arising in these lines are generic \cite{Colli98, Newhouse79}.
+The curve $S^k$ corresponds to a homoclinic tangency of third class meaning that there are tangencies associated to the fixed points which have emerged from the period-doubling bifurcation at $D^k$ (see the meaning of $D^k$ in Subsection \ref{Arnold tongue ss}).
+Again, above these curves, in the parameter space $(-\ln A, \frac{\lambda}{A})$, there is a dense set of parameters for which the map $\mathcal{F}_{(A, \lambda)}$ has infinitely many sinks. \medbreak The next result will be used to finish the proof of Theorem \ref{thm:F}:

+\begin{theorem}[\cite{MV93}] Let $(f_\mu)_\mu$ a one-parameter family of diffeomorphisms on a surface $S$ and suppose that for $f_{\mu_0}$ has a homoclinic tangency associated to a dissipative periodic point $q\in S$.
+Then, under generic conditions, there is a positive Lebesgue measure set $E$ of parameter values near $\mu_0$ such that for all $\mu\in E$, the diffeomorphism $f_\mu$ exhibits a H\'enon-like strange attractor near the orbit of tangency (with an ergodic SRB measure).